Vulcan Lies and Errors

 T'Pol

-- T'Pol said "Vulcans don't touch food with their hands" before using a fork with great precision (ENT: "Broken Bow").
-On the other hand, Spock can be seen eating meat with his hands around 5,000 years earlier (TOS: "All Our Yesterdays") and the Vulcans considered eating deer in the 1950s (ENT: "Carbon Creek").
+- T'Pol says "Vulcans don't touch food with their hands" before using a fork with great precision (ENT: "Broken Bow").
+On the other hand, Spock can be seen eating meat with his hands around 5,000 years earlier (TOS: "All Our Yesterdays") and the Vulcans consider eating deer in the 1950s (ENT: "Carbon Creek").
 In the latter case it becomes clear that eating meat is considered "savagery" however.

 - A boy playing hide and seek asks T'Pol whether she has seen a girl named Nadine, upon which she tells the "truth" that she doesn't know which girl is named Nadine - although she should be aware that Nadine has to be the girl she has seen hiding in an access port (ENT: "Fortunate Son").